yanbaish80/CyrillicShift/README.md

 A lightweight .NET library for converting text between Latin and Cyrillic keyboard layouts.
 Perfect for fixing the "wrong layout" typing problem.

+## ⚠️ WARNING: Experimental Version

+The current version (0.1.1) has a lot of bugs, so many answers may be incorrect!
+Use only for testing and development purposes.
+We'll fix this soon.

 ## 🚨 Important Note: Case Sensitivity

 The current version (0.1.1) only supports **lowercase letters**.